Hand, foot and mouth disease

 Symptoms of hand, foot and mouth disease

-The symptoms of hand, foot and mouth disease usually develop between three and five days after being exposed to the infection.
+The symptoms of hand, foot and mouth disease usually develop between 3 and 5 days after being exposed to the infection.

 The first symptoms may include: